charmed-kubernetes/layer-easyrsa/README.md

 ### List Backups

-Use juju action `list-backups` to list all available backup archives on the unit.
-These names can be used either directly as a parameters for the `restore` and `delete-backup` actions or to download these backup archives from the unit, using `juju scp`.
-The backup file names are relative to the directory `/home/ubuntu/easyrsa_backup/`, so, for example, to download backup named `easyrsa-2020-06-10_16-37-54.tar.gz`, corresponding `juju scp` command would
+Use juju action `list-backups` to list all available backup files on the unit.
+These names can be used either directly as a parameters for the `restore` and `delete-backup` actions or as part of a `juju scp` command to download the backup files.
+Backup file names are relative to the directory `/home/ubuntu/easyrsa_backup/`.
+For example, to download a backup named `easyrsa-2020-06-10_16-37-54.tar.gz`, corresponding `juju scp` command would
 be: